Fulbright U.S. Student Program

 - Recommended applicants receive the final decision from Fulbright anytime from March to June

 All applicants must complete and submit their application via the Embark Fulbright Online Application.
 This is where you enter data, upload documents, and register your reference writers and foreign language evaluator.
+Below is a lsit of required application components:

-- Personal Statement: For both grants, this 1-page narrative is designed to give the reviewers a picture of you as an individual.
+For both award types, this 1-page narrative is designed to give the reviewers a picture of you as an individual.
 It is an opportunity to tell the committee more about the trajectory that you have followed and what plans you have for the future.
 While the Statement of Grant Purpose focuses on what you will be doing in the host country, the Personal Statement concentrates on how your background has influenced your development and how that relates to the Fulbright opportunity.
 The statement can deal with your personal history, family background, intellectual development, and the educational, professional, or cultural opportunities to which you have been exposed; explain their impact.
 This can allude to but should not be a mere reiteration of facts already listed in the Biographical Data sections or an elaboration of the Statement of Grant Purpose.

 How to Get Started